 – Use a sharpening stone to smooth any rough edges on the blank before mounting it on the lathe.

-– Be sure to use bushings to secure the blank in place before turning.
+– Be sure to use bushings to secure the blank before turning.

 – Use a thread-cutting tool to cut threads into the blank after shaping it on the lathe.